-A diploma will be awarded upon graduation from the Medical Assistant program based on the graduation requirements provided below.
-Students must meet the standards below to receive a diploma.
+Students must meet the standards below to receive a diploma or proof of training.
 A certificate of completion may be awarded if the student has met all requirements other than financial and maximum program length.

-Graduation Requirements for Diploma Programs
+Graduation Requirements

-To graduate and receive a diploma a student must:
+To graduate and receive a diploma, a student must: